389ds/389ds.github.io/docs/389ds/howto/howto-disable-sslv3.md

 # How to Disable SSLv3
 --------------------------

-With the recent discovery of the Poodlebleed vulnerabilty bug (2014/10/15), TLS should be used instead of SSLv3.
+With the recent discovery of the Poodlebleed vulnerabilty bug (2014/10/15), a minimum of TLS1.1 should be used instead of SSLv3.

 ### Disable SSLv3 in 389 Directory Server

 Here is an example of how to use ldapmodify to disable SSLv3 and enable TLS

-    ldapmodify -D "cn=directory manager" -W
+    # ldapmodify -D "cn=directory manager" -W
     dn: cn=encryption,cn=config
     changetype: modify
-    -
     replace: nsSSL2
     nsSSL2: off
     -